jeffreyigims/rust_redis/README.md

 }
 ```

-This is how maintain the state of reach request.
+This is how we maintain the state of reach request.
 A `Connection` is initialized after each incoming TCP connection is `accept`ed.
 We maintain two buffers for incoming and outgoing data. `want_to_write` indicates we have data in our `write_buffer` we should send back the client. `want_close` indicates the client closed it's side of the connection and we should close our side.

+Note: the original guide also has a `want_to_read` state and `poll`s for read-readiness only for new connections and when the `write_buffer` is empty.
+I opted to not include this and instead `poll` for read-readiness on every loop iteration.
+Consider the scenario when a client sends new requests while our server is sending response(s) to the same client.
+Our server would wait to handle the new requests until the proceeding loop iteration after flushing the it's responses.
+If we `poll` for read-readiness during each iteration, our server will handle new requests even while sending responses back.

 The server implements an event loop that continuously `poll`s open connections and checks if they are ready to be read from or write to if applicable. `poll` is a syscall provided by the operating system.